MapColonies/developer-portal/docs/MapColonies/Raster/services/PolygonParts/README.md

 ### The typeNames Convention

 Each typeName represent a Layer from the catalog.
-The name string includes several parts:
+The name string includes several parts similar to Serving layer conventions:

 ```
-<productId>_<productType>
+<productId>-<productType>
 ```

-1. `productId` will be a lower case string that represent layer's product id, for example:
+1. `productId` represent a layer's product id, for example: `ORTHOPHOTO_MOSAIC_BEST`
-   > 'ORTHOPHOTO_BEST' will become `orthophoto_best`
-1. `productType` will be a lower case stringrepresent layer's product type, for example:
+1. `productType` represent layer's product type, for example: `OrthophotoBest`
-   > 'OrthophotoBest' will become `orthophotobest`

-So, for our example, the feature name will be: `orthophoto_best_orthophotobest`.
+So, for our example, the feature name will be: `ORTHOPHOTO_MOSAIC_BEST-OrthophotoBest`.

 ## GetCapabilities